Research Areas

 Artificial Intelligence has become pivotal for research and innovation in health care.
 An increasing number of algorithms find their way to clinical practice providing powerful solutions and assisting medical doctors in their everyday practice.
 We study deep-learning-based approaches in this domain and work towards novel, unbiased, and generalizable algorithms for cancer treatment and response to immunotherapy.
 Of particular interest are learning schemes for training on gigapixel histopathological slides, transformer-based architectures with different attention schemes for the fusion of histopathology and genetic/clinical information, and bias identification and domain adaptation methods based on the image-to-image translation and adversarial attacks for addressing domain shifts and possibly biological and clinical biases.

-Machine Learning and Natural Language Processing
+Natural Language Processing

 Natural Language Processing has seen important advances over the past decade.
 While deep learning models have achieved impressive performance, even demonstrating common-sense knowledge, they are commonly viewed as uninterpretable black-boxes.
 We combine deep learning with deductive reasoning techniques from the symbolic Artificial Intelligence tradition, to produce new algorithms capable of reaching conclusions requiring multiple inference steps, using premises and conclusions expressed in natural language.
 We are also interested in understanding multilingual language models.
 While neural multilingual language models (MLMs) have notable success, their internal mechanics remain quite unclear.
 We explore symbolic approaches to understand the inner workings of large MLMs and investigate how to inject linguistic knowledge into neural models, aiming to learn how to benefit from human expertise and work with sparse data.

-Game Theory, Optimization and Multi-Agent Learning
+Game Theory/ Optimization/ Multi-Agent Learning

 Over the past decade, Machine Learning has delivered important advances in learning challenges such as speech and image recognition, translation, text and image generation, and protein folding.
 These challenges pertain to single-agent learning problems, involving a single agent whose goal is to use observations from some unknown environment in order to learn how to make good predictions or decisions in this environment.
 These problems are typically modeled in the language of single-objective optimization and solved via simple methods such as gradient descent or some variant of it.
 From robustifying machine learning models against adversarial attacks to training generative models, to performing causal inference, to playing difficult games like Go, Poker and Starcraft, to improving autonomous driving agents, to evaluating the outcomes of economic policies, to training agents for some multi-agent interaction, many outstanding challenges in Machine Learning pertain to multi-agent learning problems, wherein multiple agents learn and make decisions and predictions in a shared environment.
 These settings deviate from the single-objective optimization paradigm as different agents may have different objectives, and Game Theory provides a useful framework for thinking about such settings.
 At the same time, classical Game Theory falls short from addressing the challenges posed by modern ML applications, such as the high-dimensionality of strategies and the non-concavity of utilities/non-convexity of losses that one typically encounters in these settings.
 We develop the foundations of multi-agent learning, bringing to bear techniques from optimization, game theory and learning.